Comprehensive guides

 • CBD pet products : prohibited

-Important Even if your CBD product does not contain THC (the psychoactive substance in cannabis), it remains illegal in MauritiusMauritian law does not distinguish between CBD and cannabis.
-Customs officers will not check the exact composition of your product – any cannabis-derived product is considered a drug.
+Important even if your CBD product does not contain THC (the psychoactive substance in cannabis), it remains illegal in MauritiusMauritian law does not distinguish between CBD and cannabis.
+Customs officers will not check the exact composition of your product: any product derived from cannabis is considered a drug.

 Consequences Possession of CBD can lead to the same penalties as for any other drug, including imprisonment and very heavy fines.
 Do not attempt to smuggle these products through customs, even in small quantities for personal medical use.